 Due to the additional capabilities needed to process the absolute encoder signal, these encoders may require the "Enhanced" versions of the Guidance Controllers.
-Contact Brooks at support\ preciseflex@brooksautomation.com for the current hardware requirements for interfacing to these types of encoders.
+Please contact support preciseflex@brooksautomation.com for the current hardware requirements for interfacing to these types of encoders.

-For information on configuring this type of encoder, see the Software Setup section of the Controller Software section of the PreciseFlex Library.
+For information on configuring this type of encoder, please see the Software Setup section of the Controller Software section of the PreciseFlex Library.